Khushipitroda/CSS-assignment-2/README.md

 # CSS Assignment 2 (Assignment 4)

-This repo contains your assignment starter files, including three images.
+This repository contains your assignment starter files, including three images.

 1. **Fork** this repo (make sure you are logged into GitHub).